Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Abstract

 X-ray-induced inner- or core-shell ionization offers an element-specific route to prepare this system in well-defined charge states.
 In this work, we investigate experimentally and theoretically the photoionization-induced nonadiabatic dynamics in N$_2$Ar, focusing on ultrafast multiple CT processes.
-Using datasets recorded at different photon energies (two in the X-ray and one in the XUV regime), we selectively initiate double ionization (DI) of either N$_2$ or Ar via Auger decay or direct double ionization, thereby preparing well-defined initial states.
-By analyzing the momenta of dimer-fragments and electrons in the final state, we have unambiguously disentangled various CT pathways, enabling reconstruction of fragmentation pathways driven by SCT and double CT (DCT).
+Using datasets recorded at different photon energies, we selectively initiate double ionization (DI) of either N$_2$ or Ar via Auger decay or direct double ionization, thereby preparing well-defined initial states.
+By analyzing the momenta of dimer fragments and electrons in the final state, we have unambiguously disentangled various CT pathways, enabling reconstruction of fragmentation pathways driven by SCT and double CT (DCT).
 Our findings demonstrate that even in such a simple dimer multiple CT-induced transitions can drive complex reaction channels, providing fundamental insight into charge redistribution as a core nonadiabatic mechanism underlying functional processes in complex natural systems.

-\section{Expected charge transfer channels and involved potential energy surfaces}
+\section{Expected Charge Transfer Channels and Involved Potential Energy Surfaces}